 The first choice on my list isn’t fancy, but it doesn’t need to be.
 The Vortex Optics Diamondback 4-12×40 BDC is one of the manufacturer’s entry-level scopes.
 You’re getting a durable, reliable brand-name product, but you’re not breaking the bank on any extra features.

-It also tips the scales at just 14.56 ounces.
-I barely even noticed the weight.
-Despite its lightweight design, the scope felt very solid and stable when firing from different shooting positions like prone, kneeling and offhand.vortex diamondback 4-12x40 BDC reticle
+It also weighs just 14.2 ounces, so I barely noticed its weight.
+Despite its lightweight design, the scope felt very solid and stable when firing from different shooting positions, such as prone, kneeling, and offhand.

 Glass Clarity & Reticle

-The clarity of the glass is excellent, as you probably expect from a Vortex scope.
+The glass clarity is excellent, as you probably expect from a Vortex scope.
 However, they’ve needed to make some compromises to keep the price point low.
-While testing in low light dawn and dusk conditions, I found the 40mm objective lens to be less bright than I would prefer for those situations.
+While testing in low-light dawn and dusk conditions, I found the 40mm objective lens to be less bright than I would prefer.
 A larger 50mm lens would have provided superior light transmission.
 During daylight use, the clarity was perfectly adequate for most applications.

 It’s worth noting that this scope has a second focal plane.
 This means that the reticle remains the same size when you zoom in and out.

 I like this feature for beginners, because it eliminates one more distraction.
 First focal plane scopes are great for hunters and experienced target shooters.
-But when you’re first starting out, you ought to be focusing on the basics.vortex diamondback 4-12x40 reticle view
+But when you’re first starting out, you ought to be focusing on the basics.

 Parallax & Magnification